 Items which cannot fit on the student’s lap are prohibited.

-Smoking or use of any tobacco product is prohibited.
+Smoking, vaping or use of any tobacco product is prohibited.

 School Procedures for Misconduct

 The school bus driver is expected to be in complete control of the bus and its passengers at all times.
 When serious misconduct occurs or when misconduct is repeated, the school bus driver is expected to report such action to the school principal.
 Forms are provided on each bus for this purpose.
-The school principal will take whatever actions he deems necessary to correct the situation.
+The school principal will take appropriate actions they deem necessary to correct the situation.
 This action will be consistent with the guidelines set forth in policy.
 Parents will be advised by the building principal when reports of misconduct are made to the school office.
 The building administrators are the only ones with the authority to suspend transportation privileges.

 The following are examples of offenses which may result in disciplinary actions and/or suspension of transportation privileges.

-Smoking, chewing tobacco or possession of tobacco
+Smoking, vaping, chewing tobacco or possession of tobacco

 Eating or drinking